-Did you just try to access your WordPress site only to be hit by some message telling you something is “Forbidden” or that you don’t have permission to access something on your site?
-If so, you’ve likely run into the 403 Forbidden error on WordPress.
+Did you just try to access your site only to be hit by some message telling you something is “Forbidden” or that you don’t have permission to access something on your site?
+If so, you’ve likely run into the 403 Forbidden error.

-Seeing an error on your WordPress site can be frustrating and deflating, which is why we’ve created this detailed guide to help you fix the 403 Forbidden Error on WordPress and get your site functioning again as quickly as possible.
+Seeing an error on your site can be frustrating and deflating, which is why we’ve created this detailed guide to help you fix the 403 Forbidden error and get your site functioning again as quickly as possible.

 Let’s get started without any further introduction because we’re sure you just want to fix your site!